 In January 1990, two men armed with pistols robbed employees of a gas station in Escondido, California.
 Ten minutes later, two men fitting the same description—one tall and the other short—robbed a pizza shop in Vista, California.
 The total take in both robberies was $130.

 Police said that they received an anonymous tip that one of the robbers was 17-year-old Kenya Hunt of Oceanside, California and discovered that Hunt’s photo was in police files.
 At the time, Hunt was a promising baseball player and had been drafted by the Montreal Expos baseball team.
-He was looking forward to a playing baseball at Palomar College.
+He was looking forward to playing baseball at Palomar College.

-His photograph was put into a photographic lineup and witnesses from both robberies identified him, police said.
+After the gas station and pizza robberies, that photograph was put into a photographic lineup and witnesses from both robberies identified him, police said.
 Hunt was 6 feet, five inches tall—which fit the description of one of the robbers.
 Hunt was then arrested.

 Family and friends, including his baseball coach, testified that Hunt had a good character and that at the time of the robberies he was at home sleeping after an arduous baseball practice.